Problems plague Apple iCloud, iOS launch

 Users took to Twitter to complain about the problems during the roll-out.

-"iCloud would be great if the email would freaking recognize my password," wrote Leanna Lofte, or "@llofte", on Twitter.
+"iCloud would be great if the email would freaking recognise my password," wrote Leanna Lofte, or "@llofte", on Twitter.

 "Apple Mail's still offline, everything's out of sync here between my devices, and what a mess," Matt Peckham, or "@mattpeckham", wrote on Twitter.